mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2023

+1. Ulmer, D., Hardmeier, C., & Frellsen, J. (2023).
+Prior and posterior networks: A survey on evidential deep learning methods for uncertainty estimation. *Transactions on Machine Learning Research*.
+   - EDL: aim to admit “what they don’t know”, and fall back onto a prior belief
+2. Rastegar, S., Doughty, H., & Snoek, C. G. (2023).
+Learn to Categorize or Categorize to Learn?
+Self-Coding for Generalized Category Discovery. *arXiv preprint arXiv:2310.19776*.
+   - conceptualize a category through the lens of optimization, viewing it as an optimal solution to a well-defined problem!!
+   - efficient and self-supervised method capable of discovering previously unknown categories at **test time.**
+     - assignment of minimum length category codes to individual data instances, which encapsulates the implicit category hierarchy prevalent in real-world datasets.
+   - Enhanced control over category granularity, thereby equipping our model to handle fine-grained categories adeptly
+   - reframing the concept of a category as the solution to an optimization problem.
+We argue that categories serve to describe input data and that there is not a singular correct category but a sequence of descriptions that span different levels of abstraction.
+   - Why category happens:
+     - One theory is categorization was a survival necessity that the human brain developed to retrieve data as fast and as accurately as possible
+     - a trade-off between retrieval speed and accuracy of prediction
+     -  frequent categories can be recognized in a shorter time, with more time needed to recognize fine-grained nested subcategories
+   - propose categorization as an optimization problem with analogous goals to the human brain.
+We hypothesize that we can do the category assignment to encode objects hierarchically to retrieve them as accurately and quickly as possible
+   - Joint Optimization rules
-1. Gawlikowski, J., Tassi, C. R. N., Ali, M., Lee, J., Humt, M., Feng, J., ... & Zhu, X. X. (2023).
+3. Gawlikowski, J., Tassi, C. R. N., Ali, M., Lee, J., Humt, M., Feng, J., ... & Zhu, X. X. (2023).
 A survey of uncertainty in deep neural networks. *Artificial Intelligence Review*, 1-77.
    - basic NN do not deliver certainty estimates or suffer from over- or under-confidence, i.e. are badly calibrated.
    - gives a comprehensive overview of uncertainty estimation in NN, recent advances in the field, highlights current challenges, and identifies potential research opportunities
    - modeling of these uncertainties based on deterministic neural networks, Bayesian neural networks (BNNs), ensemble of neural networks, and test-time data augmentation approaches